brainnetome/diffusionkit/source/tutorial_intro.rst

 Getting Started
 ===============

-For your convenience, We've created two bash scripts the `Advanced <_static/process_advanced.sh>`_ and the `Primary <_static/process_primary.sh>`_, which enable processing multiple data within a loop.
+For your convenience, we've created two bash scripts the `Advanced <_static/process_advanced.sh>`_ and the `Primary <_static/process_primary.sh>`_, which enable processing multiple data within a loop.